Get in touch

 • The dress code for summer school classes is comfortable and casual.

-• Smart clothes for the Summer School farewell party!
+• Smart clothes for the Summer School party taking place on the final Friday evening of each group.

 • A mobile phone so you are contactable during free time and offsite trips.

-• A laptop is useful but not essential!
+• A laptop or tablet is useful, especially for Business and Medicine students but it is not essential!
 You will have access to desktop computers at the school.

 • Mobile/laptop chargers and travel adaptors.